Amsterdam/benk-airflow/README.md

 This repository contains all code to run airflow dags from Basis en Kernregistraties.
 Mainly used to run GOB containers.

-# Run on local kubernetes cluster
+# Run DAGs with Airflow on a local kubernetes cluster

 See [README.md](airflow-local/README.md) for installation instructions.

 # Development

 ## Dependencies

 Before installing dependencies, a virtualenv is required.

 ```shell